Curriculum Policy

 Department of Applied Physics

-The Department of Applied Physics has formulated the following curriculum to achieve the goal of producing graduates able to contribute to the advancement and popularization of physics and related fields.
+The Department of Applied Physics designs its curriculum to train individuals who contribute to the advancement and dissemination of physics and its related fields.

 Department of Mechanical Science and Engineering